-During the years ended December 31, 2021 and 2020, the Company recognized revenue of \$0.1 million and \$(0.1) million, respectively.
-As of December 31, 2021 and 2020, deferred revenue relating to the CFF Agreement was \$1.4 million and \$1.1 million, respectively.
-Accounts receivable from CFF under the CFF Agreement as of December 31, 2021 and 2020 was \$0.0 million and \$0.4 million, respectively.
-As of December 31, 2021 and 2020, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$1.4 million and \$1.1 million, respectively.
-Based on current timelines, the deferred revenue is expected to be recognized as revenue over the next three to four years as the Company performs research services through the completion of IND-enabling studies.
+Revenue recognized during the years ended December 31, 2022 and 2021 was immaterial.
+As of December 31, 2022 and 2021, deferred revenue relating to the CFF Agreement was \$1.4 million and \$1.4 million, respectively.
+There were no accounts receivable from CFF under the CFF Agreement as of December 31, 2022 and 2021.
+As of each of December 31, 2022 and 2021, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$1.4 million.
+Based on current timelines, the deferred revenue is expected to be recognized as revenue over the next three years as the Company performs research services through the completion of IND-enabling studies.

 The obligation to make payments to CFF upon a change of control meets the definition of an embedded derivative that is required to be bifurcated and separately accounted for as a derivative liability.
-See Note 16 for further discussion of the embedded derivative.
+See Note 15 for further discussion of the embedded derivative.